What’s the Average Salary in Germany?

 Saxony-Anhalt36,122

-Average Annual Salary by German Federal State (2024)
+Average Salary in Germany by Federal State (According to data from 2024)

 Factors Influencing Regional Salary Differences